Get insider access

 We've recently launched Dehumidifiers!
 Read our R&D Article to learn more.

-Updated Oct 04, 2024 at 09:57 am
+Updated Oct 28, 2024 at 03:42 pm

 Best Dehumidifiers For Basements

 A dehumidifier can help clear out moisture in any room in your home, but basements are likely to benefit most from this device, as they can get pretty damp.
 A couple of features make or break a dehumidifier for basement use.
 Good dehumidification capacity is a must, as is a wide range of fan speed settings.
-The optimal fan speed to effectively clear out moisture depends on a wide range of environmental factors, and a fan speed that might work well in one room won't necessarily work well in the other.
+The optimal fan speed to clear out moisture effectively depends on a wide range of environmental factors, and a fan speed that might work well in one room won't necessarily work well in the other.
 Read about our findings if you'd like to see a more in-depth examination of how your dehumidifier's fan speed can impact its ability to pull moisture from the air.
 Drain pumps are another helpful addition, as they allow the dehumidifier to pour any accumulated moisture into a faraway floor drain or sink on a tall vanity.

 1. Best Dehumidifier For Basements